last updated: 2021-01-31

 Filters are named according to the frequency range of signals that passes through them.
 The ideal amplitude response characteristics of the four basic filter types is shown in the following image:

 We distinguish active filters (containing amplifying devices) and passive filters.
+A passive filter is a combination of two or more of the three basic linear elements resistors, capacitors and inductors.
 The RC-filter is a passive filter with two passive components.
 The output signal has a smaller amplitude than its corresponding input signal, so the passive RC-filters attenuate the signal (gain less than one).

-The cutoff frequency of a low-pass filter is the frequency at which the power output has fallen to one half the pass-band power.
-This is the case when the output voltage drops to
+The cutoff frequency of a low-pass filter is the frequency at which the output power has fallen to one half the input power.
+This is the case when the output voltage drops to 0.707 (1/√2, 70.7 %) of the input voltage!

 3 dB point (see half-power point).

-To calculate the cutoff frequency of our RC low-pass we can use the RC time constant,
+To calculate the cutoff frequency of our RC low-pass we meet again the RC time constant

 Example for an RC low-pass filter with C = 2.2 µF and R = 22 Ω:

-Next we will see a new component, that is similar but almost the opposite of a capacitor.
+Next we will see a new component, that is very similar but almost the mirror of a capacitor.

 An inductor, (coil) is a passive two-terminal component storing electrical energy in an magnetic field when electric current flows through it.